apollo

 How to manage the interaction:

-Although there is a possible interaction between Benadryl DR Syrup, 50 ml and Sumatriptan, you can take these medicines together if prescribed by a doctor.
-However, if you experience symptoms such as seizures (fits), extreme changes in blood pressure, confusion, hallucination, increased heart rate, fever, excessive sweating, shivering or shaking, tremors, incoordination, blurred vision, muscle spasms or stiffness, nausea, vomiting, stomach cramps, and diarrhea, contact a doctor immediately.
-Do not discontinue any medication without consulting a doctor.
+Co-administration of Buspirone along with Benadryl DR Syrup, 50 ml can lead to an interaction, it can be taken if recommended by a doctor.
+However, if you experience symptoms such as confusion, hallucination, seizure, extreme changes in blood pressure, increased heart rate, fever, excessive sweating, shivering or shaking, blurred vision, muscle spasm or stiffness, incoordination, stomach pain, nausea, vomiting, and diarrhea, consult the doctor.
+Do not discontinue any medications without consulting a doctor.

 Drug-Food Interactions